bcronje/docs/docs/management/exit-nodes.md

 Before you begin this guide, you’ll need an Enclave account set up with at least two devices enrolled.
 Read our [getting started guide](getting-started/installation/) if you need help with this.

 Your Exit Node system must be running Linux.
-Currently, we only support Linux systems as exit nodes but we plan to support this feature on Windows and macOS in the future.
+Currently, we only support Linux systems as exit nodes, but we plan to support this feature on Windows and macOS in the future.

 ## Limitations